Big Brother Watch

 Big Brother Watch is a non-party British civil liberties and privacy campaigning organisation.
 It was launched in 2009 by founding director Alex Deane to campaign against state surveillance and threats to civil liberties.
 It was founded by Matthew Elliott.
 Since January 2018, Silkie Carlo is the Director.

 The organisation campaigns on a variety of issues including: The rise of the surveillance state, police use of oppressive technology, freedom and privacy online, the use of intrusive communications interception powers including the Regulation of Investigatory Powers Act, and the Investigatory Powers Act, the protection of personal information and wider data protection issues.

 The organisation is headquartered in the China Works building, Vauxhall, London, and previously at 55 Tufton Street, London.

 The name "Big Brother Watch" originates from George Orwell's novel Nineteen Eighty-Four, published in 1949.

 Founding

-The group was established in August 2009 as a Private Limited Company owned by Mark Littlewood and Lord Strasburger and the official launch took place in January 2010 with Tony Benn and David Davis as guest speakers.
+The group was established in August 2009 as a Private Limited Company owned by Mark Littlewood and Paul Strasburger and the official launch took place in January 2010 with Tony Benn and David Davis as guest speakers.